 The American wood bison is another large mammal that is strictly an herbivore.
 Although it was initially believed this animal grazes exclusively on grasses and sedges, it feeds on many other edible plants.

 The bison moves from place to place while grazing.
-Their routine involves grazing for two-hour periods, resting, and then chewing the cud.
+Their routine involves feeding for two hours, resting, and chewing the cud.

 Bison prefer to feed more in the morning and evenings.
 During the day, they spend time resting and chewing the cud.

-The staples in a bison diet include willows, aspens, blackberry, ash, and mistletoe.
+The staples in a bison diet include willows, aspens, blackberries, ash, and mistletoe.
 They can also consume ferns, lichens, mosses, mushrooms, and acorns.

-The bison will choose plants depending on which ones have the highest concentration of energy or proteins that it requires.
+The bison will choose plants depending on which ones have the highest energy concentration or proteins required.

-This huge mammal usually has an easier time looking for food in the winter season than most other mammals.
+This considerable mammal usually looks for food in winter more quickly than most other mammals.

 Other staples in the caribou’s diet include sedges, birch, leaves, grasses, mosses, leaves, and twigs.
 They particularly like to eat leaves or shoots from birch and willow trees.